 Pool of funding available: $80,000

-Early to mid-career outstanding lawyers working at one of the 24 Community Law network’s centres are invited to design their own fellowship in consultation with us and their host Community Law Centre.
+Lawyers working at one of the 24 Community Law network’s centres are invited to design their own fellowship in consultation with us and their host Community Law Centre.
 Proposals should build on the fellow’s expertise and allow them to pursue new directions.
 The cost of the proposal should match the fellowship needs.